ironhack-labs/lab-javascript-chronometer/readme.md

 At this point, you should start writing your code in the `javascript/index.js` file.

 Our chronometer logic is done, and it works perfectly!
-Now we need to set the visual components of our web.
+Now we need to set the visual components.

 In this iteration, your goal is to create a new chronometer and use its methods (which we previously defined in `chronometer.js`) while interacting with the DOM.
 Example: when clicked, the `start` button invokes `startClick()` method.